-Through our Parent and Baby Program, we can provide parents the necessities that they need to provide for their children.
+Through our Parent and Baby Program, we provide parents the necessities that you need to provide for your children.
 Parents who are expecting and parents with biological children under three are eligible for our program.

 Our Parent & Baby Program offers baby clothing, diapers, baby wipes, formula, cereal, juice and other baby foods.
 Many young parents face the daily challenge of simply feeding, clothing and providing basic necessities for their children.
 Given that, more expensive items such as baby furnishings – especially cribs, mattresses, car seats, high chairs, strollers, toddler beds, “Pack n’ Plays” and other necessities – are often nearly impossible to buy on limited incomes.